trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

    *MetaMask seed phrase*

-1. Now we need to connect MetaMask to the blockchain created by Truffle Develop.
+1. Now we need to connect MetaMask to the blockchain created by Ganache.
 Click the menu that shows "Main Network" and select **Custom RPC**.

    ![MetaMask network menu](/tutorials/images/pet-shop/metamask-networkmenu.png)